Tabitha King: Career

-King has served on several boards and committees in the state of Maine, such as the Bangor Public Library board.
-She also served on the board of the Maine Public Broadcasting System until 1994.
-In 1998 she received the inaugural Constance H. Carlson Public Humanities Prize, the Maine Humanities Council's highest award, for her work with literacy for the state of Maine.

-She currently serves as vice president of WZON/WZLO/WKIT radio stations as well as in the administration of two family philanthropic foundations.
+In 2023, she was the executive producer of the independent horror film The Sudbury Devil.

+Partnership with Stephen King

+Prior to her husband's commercial success, Tabitha worked extra shifts at Dunkin' Donuts so that Stephen could write full-time.
+As Stephen King recalled the origin of his debut novel, Carrie: "Two unrelated ideas, adolescent cruelty and telekinesis, came together."
+It began as a short story intended for Cavalier; Stephen tossed the first three pages in the trash but Tabitha recovered them, saying she wanted to know what happened next.
+He followed her advice and expanded it into a novel.
+She told him: "You've got something here.
+I really think you do."

+That began a practice that continues today: Tabitha and Stephen review each other's drafts and also those of their two sons.

 Reception

 Reception to King's work has ranged from negative to positive.
 Pearl received positive mentions from the Los Angeles Times and the Bangor Daily News, while the Chicago Tribune panned Survivor.
 The Arizona Daily Star criticized One on One, calling King "a hack", whereas Entertainment Weekly, Time, and the Rocky Mountain News gave the novel positive reviews.
-Caretakers received positive praise by The New York Times, while Bookreporter.com wrote that some readers might be disappointed by the changes made to McDowell's Candles Burning.
+Caretakers was lauded by The New York Times for its characterization of its protagonists.
+In 2006, King completed and published Michael McDowell's final novel, Candles Burning, to mixed reviews.
+Bookreporter.com wrote that some readers might be disappointed by the changes King made to McDowell's original.